BrotherofOracleMan/CosmicMissions/docs/upgrade-roadmap.md

   test_database.py
 ```

-`.github/workflows/test.yml` runs the full suite on every push to `main` via a Postgres service container.
+`.github/workflows/test.yml` is a reusable workflow (`workflow_call`) that runs the full suite via a Postgres service container.
+The deploy workflow calls it on every push to `main` before shipping.

 ### Problems this solved